SavioFengGit/Privilege-Escalation-Impersonate-Access-Token-Windows/README.md

 There are two privileges that can be exploited for this technique: SeImpersonatePrivilege and SeAssignPrimaryTokenPrivilege.
 These privileges allow a user to impersonate a token, but not create it.
 A privileged token can be obtained from a Windows service that performs an NTLM authentication against the attacker, who can then relay the token and use it to run a process as the target user.

 ## Privilage Escalation(Windows) Impersonate access Token
-### We start with an initial access
+### We start with an initial access (Meterpreter session)
-Let's check that we can't read a file.txt**<br>
+#### Let's check that we can't read a file.txt
  - cat C:\\Users\\Administrator\\Desktop\\flag.txt <br>
 <img src="file.png" width=60% height="auto"><br>
-Check the user privilages, we need SeAssignPrimaryKey, SeCreateToken e SeImpersonatePrivilage
+#### Check the user privilages, we need SeAssignPrimaryKey, SeCreateToken e SeImpersonatePrivilage
  - getprivs <br>
 <img src="privs.png" width=60% height="auto"><br>
-We cannot read the flag with current privilege.
+#### We cannot read the flag with current privilege.
 The flag is located into the Administrator’s Desktop folder.
 Load incognito plugin and check all available tokens.
  - load incognito
  - list_tokens -u <br>
 <img src="token.png" width=60% height="auto"><br>
-We can notice that the Administrator user token is available. we will Impersonate the Administrator user token to read the file.txt
+#### We can notice that the Administrator user token is available. we will Impersonate the Administrator user token to read the file.txt
  - impersonate_token ATTACKDEFENSE\\Administrator
  - getuid
  - cat C:\\Users\\Administrator\\Desktop\\flag.txt <br>
 <img src="impersonate.png" width=60% height="auto"><br>

-### Advice
+### Why we need these privileges?
-The user must have these privileges!!: SeAssignPrimaryKey, SeCreateToken e SeImpersonatePrivilage to perform this technique <br>
+To perform this technique we must have these privilages SeAssignPrimaryKey, SeCreateToken e SeImpersonatePrivilage. <br>
-Use the command getprivs to check it.
+Use the command getprivs to check it. <br>
+These three privileges are related to the security settings of Windows that allow a program to act on behalf of a user or another account.
+According to the web search results, here is a brief explanation of each privilege:

+1. **SeAssignPrimaryTokenPrivilege:** This privilege allows a process to replace its own primary token with another token.
+This is typically used by services that need to run under different user accounts.
+2. **SeCreateTokenPrivilege:** This privilege allows a process to create an access token, which can then be used to impersonate any user or account.
+This is a very powerful and dangerous privilege that should be granted only to trusted programs.
+3. **SeImpersonatePrivilege:** This privilege allows a process to impersonate a client that has been authenticated by the same process or a process that shares the same logon session.
+This is commonly used by client/server applications that need to access resources on behalf of the client. <br>
+These privileges are required to perform and impersonate access tokens because they enable a program to change its security context and access the objects that the user or account has permission to.

 <b>Xiao Li Savio Feng</b>